Top 16 Jungle Escapes Around the World

 African Jungle Escapes

-When you think of Africa, you don’t always attribute it to having jungles.
-You’re go to is, safari’s and a vast array of wildlife like lions and zebras, but Africa actually houses the Congo river basin with its indigenous gorillas and chimpanzees.
+When you think of Africa, jungles may not be the first thing to come to mind.
+Your go-to is safaris and a vast array of wildlife like lions and zebras, but Africa actually houses the Congo river basin with its indigenous gorillas and chimpanzees.
 It also features lodges that put you in the heart of the jungle, where you won’t get a nights sleep with the sound of wildlife, but you’ll still enjoy every minute!

-Finally but by no means the least is Phinda forest lodge.
-Set deep in the heart of a rare and beautiful dry sand forest, the award-winning andBeyond Forest Lodge fuses architecture and conservation with 5 star luxury.
+Last, but by no means least, is Phinda Forest Lodge.
+Set deep in the heart of a rare and beautiful dry sand forest, the award-winning andBeyond Forest Lodge fuses architecture and conservation with 5-star luxury.
 Who said you can’t go to a densely forested area and not get luxurious and relaxing accommodation?
-Like we said, Africa isn’t just safaris and vast plains of land, it’s rich and diverse forestry can enthral people from all ages to be part of conservation and stay in vividly green locations.
+Like we said, Africa isn’t just safaris and vast plains of land, its rich and diverse forestry can enthral people from all ages to be part of conservation and stay in vividly green locations.

 Asian Jungle Lodges

-Asia can be best described as “the land of many wonders” with such diverse and awe inspiring locations and culturally, heritage rich people.
-The wondrous, colourful cities and worryingly different culinary delights has made this a destination for gap years with students, wanting an escape from everything under the term, “life”.
+Asia can be best described as “the land of many wonders” with such diverse and awe-inspiring locations and culturally, heritage-rich people.
+The wondrous, colourful cities and wonderfully different culinary delights have made this a destination for students in their ‘gap year’, wanting an escape from everything under the term “life”.
 That doesn’t mean to say that luxurious accommodation isn’t a priority here, as tourism has boomed in countries such as Vietnam, Thailand and Cambodia, creating more opportunities for locals to generate income and a higher focus on sustainable development.

 Visit an ethical elephant community, which brings guests closer to the native intelligent inhabitants of this region.
-Anurak Community Lodge ensure that elephants that make up a large part of this excursion, are treated ethically, and do not condone riding elephants or any other activities which support animal cruelty.
-The impressively situated Borneo Lodge sits amidst towering foliage where long walkways between the trees gets you up close and in person to 340 species of birds.
+Anurak Community Lodge ensures that elephants that make up a large part of this excursion, are treated ethically, and do not condone riding elephants or any other activities which support animal cruelty.
+The impressively situated Borneo Lodge sits amidst towering foliage where long walkways between the trees gets you up close and in-person to 340 species of birds.

 An ideal paradise for wildlife photographers or lovers of nature!
 Set upon a hill in the five hundred-acre division of the Enselwatte Tea Estate in Sri Lanka, you’ll find a curious array of small buildings with your only neighbours being other nature lovers and a cornucopia of animals.

 Our final pick is Veranda Natural Resort in Kep National Park.
-With its strong sense of social responsibility for the community which neighbour the accommodation, the resort significantly partakes in the distribution of clean water to those who live in Kep.
-The Resort facilitate profits directly into programmes which improve the level of education for the children which reside in the nearby community, hoping for a more fortunate future for both the individual and the community.
+With its strong sense of social responsibility for the community which neighbour the accommodation, the resort helps to supply clean water to those who live in Kep.
+The Resort funnels profits directly into programmes which improve the level of education for the children in the nearby community, hoping for a more fortunate future for both the individual and the community.

 In addition, the resort provides comfortable luxury without compromising the surrounding natural resources, committing the protection of the environment through the management of waste, water and energy.